nathancarroll/koala-holla/readme.md

 | 5  | Charlie | M      | 9   | Y                | Favorite band is Nirvana         |
 | 6  | Betsy   | F      | 4   | Y                | Has a pet iguana                 |

-They want a database table that houses this information and can be viewed at any time.
-You should create a `koala_holla` database and add the data from the table above to a `koala` table.
-After adding the data, create a web app to display the Koalas.
-Users should be able to add new Koalas to the database through the provided HTML form.
+They want a mongo database collection that houses this information and can be viewed at any time.
+The client has provided a file that can imported into your databse to get started.
+To import the data, run the following commands:

+1. In Terminal, navigate to the project folder.
+2. Run this command: `mongoimport --db hadar --collection koalas --file koalas.js`

-They have also provided their logo and the source code from when Lou (a KH employee) tried to spin up a JEN stack project to support this, but had to leave for foraging school in Finland before he could finally finish.
-(JEN is short for jQuery, Express & Node).
+They have also provided their logo and the source code from when Lou (a KH employee) tried to spin up a MEAN stack project to support this, but had to leave for foraging school in Finland before he could finally finish.
+(MEAN is short for Mongo, Express, AngularJS, Node).

 Hard Mode
 ---